Other Notable Birthdays

 Passed Away at Age 85 From Chronic Obstructive Pulmonary Disease (COPD)

-* Best Known For the Song “Animals Crackers in My Soup”
+* Best Known For “Animals Crackers in My Soup”

 Shirley Temple Was the Top Box Office Draw From 1934 to 1938